Kraftfabrik/tapo-t310-logger/README.md

 ## Requirements

-- Python 3 with python3-pip python3-venv
+- Python 3 with python3-pip and python3-venv
-- One or more TP-Link Tapo H100 hubs
-- One or more TP-Link Tapo T310 sensors
+- One or more TP-Link Tapo H100 hubs and T310 sensors
 - Tapo account credentials
+- Local network acceess to H100

 ## Compatibility

-Currently tested with the TP-Link Tapo H100 hub only.
+Currently tested with the TP-Link Tapo H100 hub only:
+- Hardware: 1.0 (EU)
+- Firmware: 1.6.1 Build 250324 Rel.173226

 Other Tapo hubs may work, but I cannot verify this because I do not own one.
 Feedback and reports are welcome.